margauxlep/project-clezemath/index.md

  </style>
 </head>

 Gun control is one of the most controversial political topics in the United States.
 Being one of the world’s most liberal countries in the world, freedom one of its core values.
-But gun ownership and the need for regulation can seem incompatible at times.
+But some could say: **“My freedom stops when that of others begins”**.
+And indeed, the US are regularly torn apart by mass shootings.
+Gun ownership and the need for regulation can seem incompatible at times.

 **How is this political debate linked to the occurrences of mass shootings?
-This is what we intend to find out.**
+This is what we intend to find out.** This could help us understand the underlying mechanisms of this societal problem, and provide us with tools to help predict future controversy on the matter.

 Analyzing quotes emanating from American newspapers in the [Quotebank dataset](https://quotebank.dlab.tools) combined with [additional data](https://www.motherjones.com/politics/2012/12/mass-shootings-mother-jones-full-data/) will help us study how these tragic events influence the media coverage and the political debate.